Skip to main content

 Falls are the leading cause of fractures in people with osteoporosis.
 You can improve your balance with certain exercises, like those mentioned above.
 But it’s also important to know what steps you can take to prevent falls, like:

-• Have your hearing and vision tested
+• Get your hearing and vision tested.

-• Remove rugs and other trip hazards from your home
+• Remove rugs and other trip hazards from your home.

-• Use an assistive device like a cane or walker as needed
+• Use an assistive device like a cane or walker as needed.

-• Use shoulder bags or fanny packs to leave your hands free when walking
+• Use shoulder bags or fanny packs to leave your hands free when walking.

-• Avoid standing up too quickly
+• Avoid standing up too quickly.

 The bottom line

 Exercise is important for bone health, especially when you have osteoporosis.
 But you have to be careful that you’re doing proper exercises that won’t put you at risk for injury or fractures.
 With osteoporosis, it’s best to avoid exercises that cause reaching, twisting, or bending.
 It’s also a good idea to avoid high-impact exercises or those that increase your risk of falls.
-If you’re unsure what exercises are safe for you to do with osteoporosis, talk to your medical provider.
+If you’re unsure what exercises are safe for you to do with osteoporosis, talk with your medical provider.

 why trust our exports reliability shield